moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 ```

 i.
 Double-check all files and paths to ensure everything is provided correctly and that the manifest files are properly set up.

 j.
-You can add configuration files of more resources as per your requirements, such as Policy, Talos, Lens, etc.
+Add configuration files of more Resources as per your requirements, such as Policy, Talos, Lens, etc.

 ### **4. Configure the pipeline**

 Configure the pipeline by following the below steps.

 a.
-In your home directory, locate the `.dataos` folder containing the current DataOS context configuration files.
+In the home directory, locate the `.dataos` folder containing the current DataOS context configuration files.
 Copy the folder and paste it into your cloned repository.

 ```sql
 data-product-deployment